elpinal/coco3/README.md

 # Coco3

-`coco3` is a shell for everything.
+Coco3 is a shell written in Go, providing Vim-like key mappings and painless syntax.

 ## Install